How Much Can Players Win at the 2022 Open Championship?

-How much can players win at the 2022 Open Championship? originally appeared on NBC Sports Washington
+How much can players win at the 2022 Open Championship? originally appeared on NBC Sports Chicago

 The iconic Open Championship 2022 is right around the corner.